idfive/Developer-Documentation/docs/general/seo.md

 The ICL / Pattern Lab Starter contains event tracking for video plays.
 In the file **video-embed.ts** (located at `source/js/components/video-embed.ts`), data is sent to the dataLayer object in order to be tracked by Google Tag Manager.

-Outside of the class, the property `dataLayer` is added to the `window` in order to prevent a Tyepscript error:
+Outside of the class, the property `dataLayer` is added to the `window` in order to prevent a TypeScript error:

 ```javascript
 declare global {